josephdope/joe_nolan_avocados/README.md

 # Avocadoptimized
 Are you an avocado farmer looking for the best place to sell your avocados!?
 Look no further!
-We're here to make sure you're getting top dollar for those sweet cado boys.
+We're here to help make sure you're getting top dollar for those sweet 'cado boys.